valhalla/valhalla-docs/map-matching/api-reference.md

 With the Mapzen Map Matching service, you can match coordinates, such as GPS locations, to roads and paths that have been mapped in OpenStreetMap.
 By doing this, you can turn a path into a route with narrative instructions and also get the attribute values from that matched line.

 There are two separate Map Matching calls that perform different operations on an input set of latitude,longitude coordinates.
-The `trace_route` option returns the shape snapped to the road network and a set of guidance directions, while `trace_attributes` returns detailed attribution along the portion of the route.
+The `trace_route` action returns the shape snapped to the road network and narrative directions, while `trace_attributes` returns detailed attribution along the portion of the route.

 It is important to note that all service requests should be *POST* because `shape` or `encoded_polyline` can be fairly large.